-Use Edge Blending controls to set the precise width, shape and midpoint you need to blend overlapping edges together smoothly.
+Use standard edge blending controls to set the precise width, shape and midpoint you need to blend overlapping edges together smoothly.

-• Blend Width determines how much area is used for blending along an overlapping edge.
-Slide bar values represent the number of eight-pixel steps used for the blend.
-For example, a setting of "eight" creates a blended edge 24 pixels wide.
+- Blend Width determines how much area is used for blending along an overlapping edge.
+Slidebar values represent the number of eight-pixel steps used for the blend.
+For example, a setting of "3" creates a blended edge 24 pixels wide.
 A setting of "0" signifies no blending.
-For best results in most applications, use a blend width of 16-48 steps (128-384 pixels).

-Ranges: 0-80 horizontal, 0-60 vertical.

-• Blend Shape determines the rate of roll-off across the blend width, i.e. how quickly the white levels across the blend change from light and dark.
-Increasing the Blend Shape setting accelerates the rate of change at both extremes so that less of the region appears mid-gray (see Figure 3.20).
+For best results in most applications, use a blend width of 16-48 steps (128-384 pixels). - Ranges: 0-80 horizontal, 0-60 vertical. - Plend Shape determines the rate of roll-off across the blend width, i.e. how quickly the white levels across the blend change from light and dark.
+Increasing the Blend Shape setting accelerates the rate of change at both extremes so that less of the region appears mid-gray (see Figure 3.35).
 Decreasing the Blend Shape setting slows the rate of change so that more of the region appears mid-gray.
 For most applications, this subtle control is best left close to 50.

-Figure 3.20.
+Figure 3.35.
 "Shape" Examples

 - Blend Midpoint determines the white level at the blend midpoint (the point equidistant between the beginning and end of the blend).
 Increasing the Blend Midpoint setting creates a blend that appears brighter than the rest of the image.
 Decreasing the Blend Midpoint setting creates a blend that is darker than the rest of the image.
-A setting of 50 means the midpoint is approximately 50% black-for best results in most applications, keep fairly close to this default. - Show Blending Overlap turns your defined blend width area to solid gray so that, if needed, simply overlapping the gray bars can seamlessly align two adjacent images.
+A setting of 50 means the midpoint is approximately 50% black-for best results in most applications, keep fairly close to this default (see Figure 3.36). - Show Blending Overlap turns your defined blend width area to solid gray so that simply overlapping their gray bars, if needed can seamlessly align two adjacent images.
 Toggle the Show Blending Overlap off to reactivate the blend effect.

-NOTE: Blending Overlap appears as Reserved when Christie TWIST is installed.
+NOTE: Show Blending Overlap appears as Reserved when Christie TWIST is installed.